arcadien/remoteSimulator/README.md

 # Compile the code

-The code can be compiled a plain AVR gcc toolchain, using the script in `tools/scripts`.
-Note that these script will use parameters which may not be suitable for all usages.
-It also can be compiled using the [PlatformIO](https://platformio.org) tool.

-## Using CMake

-Be sure to clone the repository with its submodules.
-Then create a build folder in the repo, `cd` to it and type `../tools/scripts/init-avr-linux.sh ..`.
-After that, the code is ready for compilation.
-Type `make -j` and gather the .hex files.

 ## Using PlatformIO

-Cloning submodules is not mandatory, you don't even need to install the AVR toolchain.
-But PlatformIO itself must be installed, using `pip3 install platformIO`.
+PlatformIO itself must be installed, using `pip3 install platformIO`.
 Once installed, type `pip3 install platformio`, then `pio run`.

 # Links